 Medicare Plans That Cover You in Mexico

 While Mexico does have public health insurance programs such as the INSABI or IMSS, you may not want to seek medical attention in an emergency at one of these hospitals.
-For starters, your wait times can be very long considering it’s a public hospital.
-And when it comes to your health in the case of an emergency you will probably want to be seen immediately and with a specialist.
+For starters, your wait times can be very long, considering it’s a public hospital.
+And when it comes to your health, in the case of an emergency, you will probably want to be seen immediately by a specialist.
 That is why you should consider enrolling in a Medicare Advantage plan that will cover you in Mexico in case of an emergency.